jakhax/ms-thursday-speaker-10-jan-2019/README.md

 ## [Telegram bot to locate objects using Esp8266]()
 - `@todo`: publish project to github and document by @reivhax

-## F.A.Q about getting started with hardware programming/ DIY electronics
+## FAQs-getting started with DIY electronics and hardware programming
 - **How do i even get started with this stuff?**
     - We would recommend you to get a starters kit for either [arduino]() or [raspberry pi]() that includes everything you need, in DIY you really have to gets your hands dirty to understand how things work.
     - starters kits can start you on your way to working with everything from Arduino to robotics.